theronpatrick/hackathon-2023/README.md

-## DAD: Dealership Automated Deliberator
+# DAD: Dealership Automated Deliberator
+## Theron Patrick, Jeff Golota, Daniel Castrillon Reyes, Ananya Radhakrishnan, Muno Ali

 Are you tired of walking into a car dealership and feeling overwhelmed by the barrage of add-ons and options being thrown your way?
 Say goodbye to that anxiety, because D.A.D is here to be your trusted companion in the car-buying journey.
 D.A.D, which stands for "Dealership Automated Deliberator," is your personal chatbot assistant designed to help you navigate the intricate world of car dealerships with confidence and ease.

 ## How D.A.D Works